The Maid Freed from the Gallows: Composition

 "Gallows Pole" begins as a simple acoustic guitar rhythm; mandolin is added in, then electric bass guitar shortly afterwards, and then banjo and drums simultaneously join in.
 The instrumentation builds up to a crescendo, increasing in tempo as the song progresses.
 The acoustic guitar chord progression (in standard tuning) is simple with a riff based on variations of the open A chord and the chords D and G occurring in the verse.
 Page played banjo, six- and 12-string acoustic guitar and electric guitar (a Gibson Les Paul), while John Paul Jones played mandolin and bass.

-Page has stated that, similar to the song "Battle of Evermore" that was included on their fourth album, the song emerged spontaneously when he started experimenting with Jones' banjo, an instrument he had never before played.
+Page has stated that, similar to the song "The Battle of Evermore" that was included on their fourth album, the song emerged spontaneously when he started experimenting with Jones' banjo, an instrument he had never before played.
 "I just picked it up and started moving my fingers around until the chords sounded right, which is the same way I work on compositions when the guitar's in different tunings."
 It is also one of Page's favourite songs on Led Zeppelin III.

 Led Zeppelin performed the song a few times live during Led Zeppelin concerts in 1971.
 Page and Plant recorded a live acoustic version for their 1994 album.
 No Quarter: Jimmy Page and Robert Plant Unledded.